waiwera/waiwera/doc/user/setup_sources.rst

 Source cells
 ============

 Each source specification object has a **"cell"** value which can be used to specify a single cell index.
-There is also a **"cells"** value which can be either a number (in which case it works exactly the same way as the "cell" value) or an array of cell indices, if multiple sources are to be set up in different cells but with the same parameters.
+There is also a **"cells"** value which can be either an integer (in which case it works exactly the same way as the "cell" value) or an array of cell indices, if multiple sources are to be set up in different cells but with the same parameters.

 Injection
 =========